Shared utilities from @fuzdev/fuz_util.

 | Method | Level | Console method | Use case |

-include the label in brackets and a level indicator for error, warn, and debug.
+include the bracketed label plus a level indicator for error, warn, and debug;

-No static state.
-Level, colors, and console are instance properties.
-Children inherit from parent — changing a parent's level affects children that haven't set their own override.
+No static state — level, colors, and console are instance properties.
+Children inherit from parent, so changing a parent's level affects children that haven't set their own override.

 const root = new Logger('app');